tooploox/taxonify_gui/manual/image_details_pane/README.md

 </p>

 ### Right-clicked image details
 Properties of image that was right-clicked on the [Image view](../image_view/README.md#right-click) are displayed here.
-This view can be scrolled vertially and horizontally if the details info is to big to be displayed at once.
+This view can be scrolled vertically and horizontally if the details info is to big to be displayed at once.

-When image is right-clicked (pinned to this view) user can also preview its thumbnail by hovering the mouse cursor over the thumbnail icon in the top right corner of the view.
-Gif below presents this situation:
+When image is right-clicked (pinned to this view) user can also preview its thumbnail by hovering the mouse cursor over the thumbnail icon in the top right corner of the view.```

 <p align="center">
   <img src="static/image_details_thumbnail.gif" border=1>